Glass Art

 Are they somewhat the same?
 Yes.
 Are they completely different?
 Yes.

-How art glass is made
+How glass art is made

 Almost all handmade works fall into one of three main categories or types of glass;